• Public Skating

 Cost: Admission and skate rental – $6 (no discount for your own skates).
 Children ages 4 and under are free.

-Senior Skate
+Senior Skates

 Cost: Admission and skate rental – $5 (no discount for your own skates).

-Parent and Tot Skate
+Parent and Tot Skates

 Cost: Admission and skate rental – $5.
 All skaters, regardless of age are charged.
 Helmets are required for children.